Excels-Tech/AI_Voice_Agent/README.md

   The repo includes `render.yaml` for a turnkey Render Web Service using gunicorn/uvicorn.
 Steps:

-  1. Push this repository to GitHub (done in this workspace).
+  1. Push this repository to GitHub.
   2. In Render, create a **Web Service** from the repo, pick the `render.yaml` blueprint, and set environment to Python 3.11+.
   3. Configure environment variables (set in Render dashboard, do NOT commit secrets):
      - `ENVIRONMENT=production`